-British Gas has been around for over 200 years, and as a responsible energy supplier built on a sustainable business model, we're trusted by millions.
-We bought energy in advance (hedged) ready for this winter, which means our prices are as fair as they can be.
+British Gas has been around for over 200 years and is trusted by millions.
+We’re a responsible energy supplier built on a sustainable business model that gives our customers long-term security and confidence.
+We bought energy in advance (hedged) ready for winter, which means our prices are as fair as they can be.

 What to do if my supplier stops trading?

 If your supplier stops trading, you don’t need to do anything.
 Ofgem will automatically assign you a new supplier.
 We’ve produced a guide that explains what happens if your supplier goes bust and the measures in place to help.